 Leeds Art Gallery

-First off, you’ve got the exhibitions themselves.
+First off, there are the exhibitions themselves.
 Their collection takes you from Victorian art from masters like John Atkinson Grimshaw to abstract works by Gillian Ayres and Albert Irvin – it’s sure to inspire your little artists.

 And then there’s the arts space.
 Totally chilled out, and with loads to keep the kids entertained, especially during the school holidays, it’s the perfect place to go on your next family day out in Leeds.